Get A Free Legal Consultation

 In 2011, the FDA issued a warning to women of child-bearing age about the dangerous effects this drug can have on newborns.
 This warning came after potentially millions of children had already been exposed to the drug before birth or during breastfeeding.
 The Antiepileptic Drug Pregnancy Registry reported that 3.8 percent of oral birth defects were due to exposure to Topamax during the first trimester of pregnancy.
 The FDA required Janssen to change the drug’s pregnancy category from C to D, which means the drug poses a known risk to fetuses.
 For Kelly and Brian’s daughter and many others like her, the damage has already been done.
 Janssen failed to warn parents that their drug could cause serious birth defects.

-The Anderson family contacted Simmons Hanly Conroy, and the pharmaceutical team led by shareholder Trent Miracle and attorney Andy Williams took the family’s case.
+The Anderson family contacted Simmons Hanly Conroy, and the pharmaceutical team led by partner Trent Miracle and attorney Andy Williams took the family’s case.

 “No woman is going to put the health of her unborn baby at risk just to get rid of headaches,” Williams said.